jtb324/IBDCluster/documentation/github.md

 {: .alternative }
 If you are not using poetry to install dependencies then you can skip step 2 and just move onto step 3.

+## Step 3: install all the dependencies using Conda or Poetry:
+---

+## Step 4: Add the program to you PATH so that you can call the program:
+---